 The NEWS is a prospective cohort study of nursing students and early career nurses directed by a team of nursing, social, and environmental health researchers.
-Data and biological samples are stored at the Biobehavioral Research Laboratory at University of Texas at El Paso.
-The study was approved by institutional review boards at University of Texas at El Paso (857149-1) and Harvard University (16-0080).
+Data and biological samples are stored at the Biobehavioral Research Laboratory at X. The study was approved by institutional review boards at X (857149-1) and X (16-0080).